Ghostdehole/dce/setup.md

-## Host the rdgen server with docker
+## Host the dce server with docker

 1. First you will need to fork this repo on github
-2. Next, setup a A Github fine-grained access token with permissions for your rdgen
+2. Next, setup a A Github fine-grained access token with permissions for your dce
    repository:
     * login to your github account
     * click on your profile picture at the top right, click Settings